A Paradise for Children

-Our Kita is located on the outside edge of a residential area in the “green heart” of Französisch Buchholz.
-The Kita is located in the Hugenottenhof.
+Our Kita is located at the Hugenottenhof on the outside edge of a residential area in the “green heart” of Französisch Buchholz.
 From early on, people of different nationalities have lived in Französisch Buchholz, such as farmer and gardener families from France.
 They were called the Huguenots.
 Around 1750, the name Französisch Buchholz began to be used to describe this area.
 The former village became a popular day-trip destination for Berlin families.
 Today, you will still find many green areas and garden centers here in Französisch Buchholz.

 Our Kita is easy to reach with the tram line 50 (the stop “Französich-Buchholz Kirche is nearby) and Bus 154 (Stop “Blankenfelder Straße”).
 The excellent traffic connection makes it possible for our institution to take part in the cultural life of the surrounding area.
 We also use this as an opportunity to teach the children how to safely conduct themselves in traffic.

 In direct proximity to the Kita are:

 Our Kita and its rooms are located directly behind the Sparkasse bank.
 Our sun-lit premises consist of two stories.

 On the ground floor is the “nest group” (the youngest children) and an open group-area.
 Each group-area consists of two large group rooms and an adjacent bathroom.
 The bathrooms are equipped with children’s sinks and open children’s toilet stalls, as well as stalls with dividing walls and swinging doors in order to ensure privacy for the children.

 The nest group-area consists of two group rooms and a coatroom.
 The adjacent bathroom is equipped with a large diaper-changing station with drawers for diapers, as well as a shower basin and two small toilets.
 In the bathroom, each child will also find his/her own basket with a change of clothes.